Coffee-WIP/coffeewip-tools/coffeewip-slack/README.md

 ## 🔖 Description

-This repository includes a JavaScript Library to integrate with the Slack Rest API.
+🔌 JavaScript Library for integrate with the Slack Rest API.
 You can get information from the channels and much more.

 ## ✅ Prerequisites